-El-Khaldiya by Milan Hulsing Posted in: Books, Translation – Tags: Cairo, Dutch Artist, graphic-novel
+El-Khaldiya by Milan Hulsing Posted in: Arts & Literature, Fantasy – Tags: Cairo, Dutch Artist, graphic-novel

 In 2006 Hulsing moved to Cairo for five years.
 Inspired by his daily experiences in the turbulent Egyptian capital, he decided to transform dissident author Mohamed el-Bisatie’s novella Al-Khaldiya (Over the Bridge) into a graphic novel.
 As it happened, Hulsing’s Stad van klei (City of Clay) ended up being published at the beginning of the Arab Spring, a few days before the uprising in Tahrir Square began.
 One of its themes is police corruption and brutality in Egypt.